jpmattia/jpmattia.github.io/_pages/about.md

 ### About Me

 Welcome!
 If we've not already met, I'm JP Mattia.
-I started this blog mainly out of peer pressure, which really means that after writing some posts about restaurants, a couple of comments said "You should write some essays or a memoir".
-I'm 100% sure everyone who said that now regrets it.
+I started this blog mainly out of peer pressure, which really means that after writing some posts about restaurants, a couple of commenters wrote "You should write some essays or a memoir".
+I'm 100% sure everyone who wrote that now regrets it.

 The brief outline of my life: I grew up in southern Connecticut, left to attend MIT in 1982, and didn't leave until 1996.
 While that's not a career path that would suit everybody, it was exactly the right life for me.
 Along the